glennr/blog/content/posts/nist-800-63-aws-password-policy.md

 - No password hints.
 - disallow passwords from data breaches, dictionary or context-specific words, or repetitive or sequential characters

-(and several more things like expiry, rate limiting and MFA which I won't discuss here)

 {{< alert >}}
 **Warning!** This list excludes several important recommendations like expiry, rate limiting and MFA.
 {{< /alert >}}